sass/sassc-rails/README.md

 config.sass.inline_source_maps = true
 ```

+After adding this config line, you may need to clear your assets cache
+(`rm -r tmp/cache/assets`), stop spring, and restart your rails server.

 Note, as indicated, these source maps are *inline*.
 They will not generate additional
 files or anything like that.
 Instead, they will be appended to the compiled
 application.css file.